magentabusiness/magentabusiness.github.io/_includes/templates/edge/install/prerequisites.md

         image: /images/pe/edge/installation-add-edge-item-2.png,
         title: Enter a name for the Edge you are creating.
 For example, "My New Edge". **If needed**, update the **cloud endpoint**.
 * If the **Edge** runs in a [Docker container](https://docs.docker.com/get-started/docker-overview/){:target="_blank"}, **do not** use “localhost” as the endpoint.
 Instead, use the **IP address** of the machine where **IoT Hub** is hosted and accessible by the Edge container.
 For example, http://10.7.2.143:8080.
-* If you are using the **IoT Hub Cloud**, there’s no need to change this setting — keep it as is.
+* If you are using the **IoT Hub**, there’s no need to change this setting — keep it as is.
 * Click the **"Add"** button to confirm the addition of the **Edge instance**.

     ===